nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/class-27/README.md

-# React Testing and Deployment
+# Class 27 - Dynamic Forms

 ## Learning Objectives

-* Write and Execute Snapshot tests for a React Application
-* Write and Execute Enzyme (live) tests for a React Application
-* Deploy a React applicaation to AWS S3 manually
-* Deploy a React application to cloudfront directly from github
+* Implement a generic form using Redux Form
+* Implement a generic standard form using JSON Schema
+* Connect form data back to the store

 ## Outline
 * :05 **Housekeeping/Recap**